 It depends on your goals.
 I want you to be satisfied that you can stand on your own and handle life's problems in a confident and healthy way.
 We will evaluate this together through the therapy process.

 Why do I need a therapist?
 Why can’t I just talk to a friend or family member?

 Having an educational background in counseling, I will know a variety of different ways to help and support you.
 Having a support network of people that will listen to you is crucial, but it is not really a substitute for talking to someone who is licensed therapist helping you with your issues.
 Often friends will tell you what you want to hear or voice an opinion due to their vested interest in you and the relationship they have with you.
 I have an outsider perspective that can be beneficial in healing and wellness.

 Do you take my insurance?

 We currently accept Cigna, Aetna, Oxford, United Healthcare, and Oscar insurance through a 3rd party billing company, Headway.
 We are also accepting Lyra EAP.
 All other fees are due at the time of your session.
-However, if you do not have Cigna insurance, you may qualify for coverage under your insurance plan.
+However, if you do not have Cigna or Aetna insurance, you may qualify for coverage under your insurance plan.
 We will provide you with a superbill upon request.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 What are my mental health benefits?